alprncnky/basenestapi/README.md

 # Clean Architecture NestJS API

 A NestJS API built with Clean Architecture principles, featuring zero-boilerplate decorators and automatic CRUD operations.
+Im just a .NET Developer minded.
+So trying to create base NestJS Api by that point of view.

 ## Quick Start